Convective mesoscale turbulence at very low Prandtl numbers: Flow morphology and global transport

 \subsection{Structures of velocity and temperature fields}

 Because the time scales of heat and momentum diffusion processes are very different in low-$Pr$ convection, the temperature field shows coarser structures than the velocity field.
 This is illustrated in figure~\ref{fig:T_uz_ke}, which displays the instantaneous temperature, vertical velocity, and local turbulent kinetic energy fields in the mid-horizontal plane, $z = H/2$, for the biggest simulations with $Pr = 0.001, Ra = 10^7$.
 The left panels show the fields in the entire cross-section, and the middle and right panels depict the marked magnifications to highlight small-scale structures.
 The flow pattern of the temperature and vertical velocity fields show similarities at large scales, but the velocity field also consists of very fine structures compared to the highly diffusive temperature field.
-The finest scales in the velocity and temperature fields, denoted as the Kolmogorov scale ($\eta$) and the Batchelor scale ($\eta_B$) are estimated as $\eta = (\nu^3/\varepsilon_u)^{1/4}$ and $\eta_B = \eta/\sqrt{Pr}$ \footnote{For Prandtl numbers $Pr < 1$, typically the Corrsin scale is used which is given by $\eta_c = (\kappa^3/\varepsilon_u)^{1/4}$.
-We work with the Batchelor scale here because $Pr$ is both larger and smaller than unity.}.
-Here, $\varepsilon_u$ is the average of the kinetic energy dissipation rate per unit mass, computed at each point by
+The finest scale of the turbulent velocity field, denoted as the Kolmogorov scale $\eta$, is estimated as $\eta = (\nu^3/\langle\varepsilon_u\rangle_{V,t})^{1/4}$.
+Here, $\langle\varepsilon_u\rangle_{V,t}$ is the combined volume-time average of the kinetic energy dissipation rate field per unit mass, computed at each point by

-with $u_i$ representing the velocity component in the direction $x_i$.
-It is clear that $\eta < \eta_B$ when $Pr < 1$, and vice versa.
+with $u_i$ representing the velocity component in the direction of coordinate $x_i$.
+The finest scale of the temperature field is either the Corrsin scale $\eta_C=\eta/Pr^{3/4}$, which marks the end of the inertial-convective range for $Pr<1$, or the Batchelor scale $\eta_B=\eta/Pr^{1/2}$, which marks the end of the viscous-convective range for $Pr>1$; see e.g., \citet{SreenivasanSchumacherPTRSA2010}.
+It is clear that $\eta < \eta_C$ when $Pr < 1$, and $\eta_B < \eta$ when $Pr>1$.
+Thus, the finest scales in the flow at hand are either $\eta$ for $Pr<1$ or $\eta_B$ for $Pr>1$.